lingasc/icebreaker-generator-thanks/README.md

 ## To Use:
 1. Keep clicking on any button to cycle through until you find an icebreaker you like.
 2. Click on the clipboard button to copy it.
 3. Paste the icebreaker into your chat.
 Done!

+Extras:
-4. Click on the coffee to change mug colors.
+- Click on the coffee to change mug colors.
-5. Click on the sun/moon icon to toggle dark mode.
+- Click on the sun/moon icon to toggle dark mode.

 ---